Effective Date: March 23, 2023.

 Data protection laws in Europe make a distinction between organizations that process personal data for their own purposes (known as “controllers”) and organizations that process personal data on behalf of other organizations (known as “processors”).

-FilmNation acts as a controller with respect to personal data collected as you interact with our websites, emails, and advertisements.
+FilmNation acts as a controller with respect to personal data collected as you interact with our service.

 B. Lawful Basis for Processing.